TheOlajide/Uber-drive-analysis/README.md

 Uber Drive dataset: The dataset used for this analysis is the ‘My uber drives-2016.csv’ file downloaded from Kaggle, containing information about trips taken from different location, date&time.
 We seek to analyze and answer important questions pertaining to this dataset.

 ### Tools
--Excel – Data Cleaning
+- Excel – Data Cleaning

--PowerBi – Data Cleaning, Analysis and creating report
+- PowerBi – Data Cleaning, Analysis and creating report

 ### Data cleaning and preparation: